andrew/ultimate-awesome/README.md

 - [awesome-webex](https://github.com/CiscoDevNet/awesome-webex) - A curated list of Cisco Webex resources for developers.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-AI-based-protein-design](https://github.com/opendilab/awesome-AI-based-protein-design) - A collection of research papers for AI-based protein design.
+- [awesome-hungarian-nlp](https://github.com/oroszgy/awesome-hungarian-nlp) - A curated list of NLP resources for Hungarian.
 - [awesome-ios-security-cn](https://github.com/satan1a/awesome-ios-security-cn) - IOS安全资料整理（中文）.
 - [analytics-readings](https://github.com/flpezet/analytics-readings) - Readings for Analytics Engineers.
 - [awesome-LLM-AIOps](https://github.com/Jun-jie-Huang/awesome-LLM-AIOps) - A list of awesome academic researches and industrial materials about Large Language Model (LLM) and Artificial Intelligence for IT Operations (AIOps).
 - [awesome-document-similarity](https://github.com/malteos/awesome-document-similarity) - A curated list of resources on document similarity measures (papers, tutorials, code, .).
 - [awesome-inertiajs](https://github.com/innocenzi/awesome-inertiajs) - A curated list of awesome Inertia.js resources.
+- [awesome-devops-telegram](https://github.com/palark/awesome-devops-telegram) - Telegram channels & groups about DevOps, SRE, and Platform Engineering.
 - [awesome-storj](https://github.com/storj/awesome-storj) - A curated list of projects, tools, and resources for Storj.
 - [A-collection-of-useful-repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories) - This is a collection of useful repositories providing resources for learning.
 Feel free to contribute here.
-- [awesome-hungarian-nlp](https://github.com/oroszgy/awesome-hungarian-nlp) - A curated list of NLP resources for Hungarian.
 - [awesome-open-source-power-electronics](https://github.com/upb-lea/awesome-open-source-power-electronics) - Lists open source power electronic tools.
 - [awesome-video-object-detection](https://github.com/zhanghengdev/awesome-video-object-detection) - This is a list of awesome articles about object detection from video.
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.